Greeks to meet EU-ECB-IMF troika to prepare Monday's Eurogroup

 BRUSSELS Greek negotiators will meet officials of the troika of EU, ECB and IMF soon, most likely in Brussels on Friday, to prepare Monday's key Eurogroup meeting on debt talks, an EU official said on Thursday, raising hopes of a possible deal.

-"This will be a technical assessment of where there is common ground between the current programme and the Greek government's programme," a spokeswoman for Eurogroup chief Jeroen Dijsselbloem told reporters.
+"This will be a technical assessment of where there is common ground between the current program and the Greek government's program," a spokeswoman for Eurogroup chief Jeroen Dijsselbloem told reporters.

 "This is a step beyond from where we were yesterday," the official said.
 "It sets a goal of an agreement by Monday."